Uncertainty-Aware Explanations Through Probabilistic Self-Explainable Neural Networks: Experiments

 \subsection{Comparison between conventional PSENN and Prob-PSENN}

 To analyze the predictive performance of Prob-PSENNs, we begin by comparing the accuracies obtained for the MNIST, F-MNIST and K-MNIST test sets, as shown in Table~\ref{tab:performances}.
 For reference, we include the results of the deterministic baseline models proposed in Li et al. \cite{li2018deep} and Gautam et al. \cite{gautam2022protovae}, reproduced using the implementation released by the authors (see Appendix \ref{app:related_work} for a further discussion on these works).
-The results show that Prob-PSENNs achieve either superior or competitive performance in all the datasets, while having as benefits greater robustness, trustworthiness, and enhanced explanatory capabilities.
+Results on the SVHN dataset will be reported in Table \ref{tab:acc_svhn} (see Section \ref{sec:scalability}), using a complementary set of baselines more competitive for color images.
+The results show that Prob-PSENNs achieve either superior or competitive performance in all the datasets, while having as benefits greater trustworthiness and enhanced explanatory capabilities.
 These capabilities are showcased in Figure~\ref{fig:comp_deter_prob}, which compares, for the MNIST task, the explanation computed by a conventional PSENN ($m=15$) with that computed by Prob-PSENN.
 More comparisons are provided in Appendices \ref{app:fashion} and \ref{app:kmnist}.
 As can be seen, the prototypes sampled by Prob-PSENN exhibit considerably more diversity than the fixed prototypes learned by a conventional PSENN, which enables one to find more tailored prototypes for the input at hand, as well as to provide alternative forms that the class might take.
 In addition, while PSENNs only return point distances to the prototypes, Prob-PSENNs provide a distribution over those distances, enabling assessment of the uncertainty of the prediction, and, hence, accounting for a more trustworthy approach.